 Monitrices—Our Hope for the Future

-A New Life for Djego, Affected by Acute Malnutrition
+A New Life for Djego, Effected by Acute Malnutrition

 Rose Andrè monitors the health and nutrition status of all children under the age of 5 in the area of Bel Jacques, where she lives.
 While out on one of her routine house visits, Rose Andrè saw Djego, a severely malnourished boy whose condition was becoming worse.
 At age 21 months he was extremely tiny for his age and visibly wasted.
 He could neither walk nor stand and had very little energy.
 Djego was suffering from severe acute malnutrition with complications, and needed to be transferred to an inpatient facility immediately.
 Djego’s mother had died a few months back and his father left to go to Port au Prince in search of work.
 He was left in the care of his grandmother who was not physically able to take him to his weekly appointments at Children’s Nutrition Program of Haiti’s treatment center, let alone all the way to the inpatient facility in Petit Goave.